METEO 3 Lesson 11 Images

 Text description of the graphics showing typical large-scale temperature and precipitation anomalies image.

-The image is a set of four world maps illustrating El Niño and La Niña climate conditions during different periods.
-Each map features continents colored in green against a light blue grid background representing the ocean.
-Various regions are shaded in colors indicating weather conditions: orange for warm, blue for cool, diagonal orange lines for dry, and diagonal green lines for wet.
+The image consists of four world maps illustrating El Niño and La Niña climate conditions during different seasons.
+Each map shows continents shaded in green against a light blue, grid‑patterned background representing the ocean.
+Climate impacts are indicated using consistent symbols and colors: orange for warm conditions, blue for cool conditions, diagonal brown lines for dry conditions, and diagonal green lines for wet conditions.